-Police arrest seven people for distributing cocaine, meth in drug bust
+Deputies arrest seven people for allegedly distributing cocaine, meth in drug bust

 Latest Weather Blog

-Police arrest seven people for distributing cocaine, meth in drug bust
+Deputies arrest seven people for allegedly distributing cocaine, meth in drug bust

-BATON ROUGE - The East Baton Rouge Sheriff's Office, with assistance from other agencies, arrested seven people in a drug trafficking organization.
+BATON ROUGE - The East Baton Rouge Sheriff's Office, with assistance from other agencies, arrested seven people in an alleged drug trafficking organization.

-According to EBRSO, police seized two pounds of cocaine, 1.1 pounds of methamphetamine, one ounce of fentanyl, 3.4 pounds of marijuana, two firearms and $4,141.
+According to EBRSO, deputies seized two pounds of cocaine, 1.1 pounds of methamphetamine, one ounce of fentanyl, 3.4 pounds of marijuana, two firearms and $4,141.

 EBRSO said the organization was led by Ernesto Guzman, Oscar Carcamo and Harral Dunbar, as they were responsible for the distribution of the drugs.
 Guzman was arrested for distribution of schedule two narcotics, Oscar Carcamo was arrested for eight counts of distributing cocaine and one count of distributing fentanyl, and Dunbar was arrested for distribution of methamphetamine and criminal conspiracy.